quicwg/wg-materials/interim-17-10/minutes.md

 Mike believes that this may be a bike shed, but the "unkillable" nature is likely not.

-Roberto notes that this is not quite true, it simply means that the streams which refer to it must die.
+Roberto: this is not quite true, it simply means that the streams which refer to it must die.

 Roberto also notes that HPACK chose a circular approach because it was simpler than delta encoding.

 Mike is that ring buffer property considered useful enough to make deletion of specific items more complex.

-Buck notes that the question of having one stream or multiple streams for the updates has some subtle effects--if one, you can get HOL, but if many, you can get real complexity of interleaving them.
+Buck: the question of having one stream or multiple streams for the updates has some subtle effects--if one, you can get HOL, but if many, you can get real complexity of interleaving them.

 Buck feels like the move to a single stream for updates was a useful simplification.
 Alan notes that the headers block and the frame for the insert will go out together.

 Roberto still believes that this is bikeshedding.
 So long as the sender is saying he is sending bytes in order, if the receiver sees a byte at an offset, they can choose to ack if they didn't care about those bytes.

-Buck notes that the QUIC implementation at Google put all headers in a single stream and it was painful; we have skipped that presentation, but the pain is real.
+Buck: the QUIC implementation at Google put all headers in a single stream and it was painful; we have skipped that presentation, but the pain is real.

-Alan notes that this is a different issue, since it is only table updates, not all headers.
+Alan: this is a different issue, since it is only table updates, not all headers.

 Buck agrees that this is different.